 AUKEY clip-on lens vs DIY macro monstrosity

-The AUKEY clip-on lens in question is a 2in1 macro with a 140º degree wide angle add-on.
+The AUKEY clip-on lens in question is a 2in1 macro with a 140º degree wide-angle add-on.
 The AUKEY lenses are metal, with glass lenses, plastic clip-on hinge and caps.
 It’s a well-made gadget.
 I don’t think I actually acknowledged the size of the lens until I took it out of the box.
 This thing is huge!
 Frankly speaking, both, my Frankenstein of a lens and the AUKEY clip-on will look slightly ridiculous.
 Who cares, right?
-As long as pictures are nice, I’m happy to parade around with a sizable attachment.
+As long as the pictures are nice, I’m happy to parade around with a sizable attachment.

 Originally, my DIY lens was designed for the Nexus 6P, but I have upgraded since.
 The custom lens ‘case’ no longer fits like a glove with Google Pixel.
 This presents the exact problem that both lenses are actually facing.
-With universal fit, comes about 20 sec of fiddling time just to get the lens in the right position.
+With a universal fit, comes about 20 sec of fiddling time just to get the lens in the right position.
 A small price to pay, but still something to pay attention to for that perfectly planned picture.

 Close up and personal

 Let’s start with macro attachment, mostly because I have to start somewhere, and I don’t have any matching product in the wide lens category.
-Both, my £0.50 Frankenstein and the professionally looking AUKEY clip-on provide the phone with the same level of magnification.
+Both, my £0.50 Frankenstein and the professionally-looking AUKEY clip-on provide the phone with the same level of magnification.